cchsiao/vcam_with_x-compressor/README.md

 After decompressing the `file_compressed` by `unx`, and we will get the decompressed file which is same as triathlon.jpg

 ## Know issue
-The execution command will be crashed if the file size is large.
+The execution command will be crashed if the file size is big.